 In most instances, grading a card as Mint makes little sense.
 A Mint card is worth approximately the same as a Near Mint card for in-print cards, but the grading requirements are much higher.
 On the other hand, really old cards (1993-94) may fetch a high price if they are in Mint condition.
 As a result, ‘Mint’ is primarily a grade for cards with a high collectors’ interest.
 A Near Mint grade is typically sufficient for cards that are sold primarily for playing purposes.

 A card in Near Mint condition seems to have never been played without sleeves.
 Small concessions may be made, but the card, in general, shows no signs of wear.

 Tiny white stains on the NM card’s border are allowed, but they must be few and small.
 The card’s surface must usually look clean when examined in broad daylight.
-It may have a few minor blemishes, but no scratches are permitted on NM cards.
+It may have a few small blemishes, but no scratches are permitted on NM cards.

 A Near Mint card is usually in a state that would render it unmarked if it were played in an unsleeved deck.

-Near Mint generally implies Near Mint or better (similar to the American NM/M grade) since the Mint grade is seldom applied for cards from later expansions.
+Near Mint generally implies Near Mint or better (similar to the American NM/M grade), since the Mint grade is seldom applied for cards from later expansions.